cockroachdb/docs/cockroachcloud/statements-page.md

 ---
 title: Statements Page
-summary: Learn how to use the Statements page to view and manage SQL statements on CockroachCloud.
+summary: How to use the Statements page to view and manage SQL statements on CockroachCloud.
 toc: true
 ---